-Figure 2: Energy Transition Commission's demand/supply estimations for 2023 (nickle, cobalt, lithium)[15]
+Figure 2: Energy Transition Commission's demand/supply for energy transition metals and minerals today and 2030[15]

 Note: the ETC's Baseline Decarbonisation scenario assumes the aggressive deployment of clean energy technologies for global decarbonisation by midcentury, but materials intensity and recycling trends follow recent patterns.
 Supply only shown for natural graphite - it is likely that synthetic graphite could close most of the remaining supply gap.